mlcheng/js-dom/README.md

 ```

 ### Event handling
-Events handled by the framework are known as `IQ Events`.
+Events handled by the framework are known as `IQ events`.
 You can specify these by the syntax `data-iq:event`, where `event` is any HTML event.

 ```html
 <p>{{this.time.seconds}} seconds have passed!</p>